MirzazadaBunyad/BoxShadow_with_Mousemove/README.md

 This is a simple interactive web page demonstrating a box shadow effect that changes dynamically based on mouse movements.
 The effect is achieved using HTML, CSS, and JavaScript.

-This project demonstrates a dynamic box shadow effect that reacts to mouse movements.
-It was developed using HTML, CSS and JavaScript.

 <b>Usage</b>

 1. Clone the project to your computer.